danrounds/Jack-Compiler/README.txt

                                Project History:
 --------------------------------------------------------------------------------
 This is a project I completed in 2012--basically the first substantial programming project I ever worked on.
-In make this worth hosting on GitHub, I did a bit of refactoring, clean-up, and re-writing.
-It needs some work, in terms of code style, and it really should be modularized, a bit more (as in: discrete components belong in their own modules).
+In making this worth hosting on GitHub, I did a bit of refactoring, clean-up, and re-writing.
+It needs work, in terms of code style (consistency, etc), and it really should be modularized, a bit more (as in: discrete components belong in their own modules).

 Other than that, it's done--insofar as something I could extend for the rest of my life can be considered "done".